Yukihiro Takahashi: Career

+In 1978, Takahashi joined Ryuichi Sakamoto and Haruomi Hosono to form the Yellow Magic Orchestra (YMO).
+Takahashi's exceptionally tight, precise drumming with minimal notes was highly respected by his peers and heavily influenced a generation of musicians.
+Although Hosono initially intended for YMO to rely on guest vocalists, Sakamoto recommended Takahashi to sing on "La Femme Chinoise", revealing Takahashi's vocal talent which became a prominent feature of the band.
+In addition to music, Takahashi—who already worked as a designer for his own fashion brands "Bricks" and "Bricks-MONO"—designed YMO's iconic stage costumes.

 Throughout the 1980s, Takahashi also released a large number of solo albums primarily intended for the Japanese market.
 Takahashi collaborated extensively with other musicians, including Bill Nelson, Iva Davies of Icehouse, Keiichi Suzuki of the Moonriders (often as a duo dubbed "The Beatniks", although Suzuki essentially functioned as a member of Takahashi's backing band during the Moonriders' brief hiatus) and in particular Steve Jansen.
 Takahashi released a single Stay Close and an EP Pulse as a duo with Jansen.

 Takahashi helped compose the soundtrack to the anime series Nadia: Secret of the Blue Water in 1989, including the song "Families".
-Takahashi participated in temporary reunions of both the Sadistic Mika Band (minus the lead vocalist Mika, who was replaced by Kaela Kimura), and The Yellow Magic Orchestra (YMO).
+Takahashi participated in temporary reunions of both the Sadistic Mika Band (minus the lead vocalist Mika, who was replaced by Karen Kirishima for the 1989 reunion, and by Kaela Kimura for the 2006 reunion), and Yellow Magic Orchestra (YMO).
 Both of these reunions included tours of Japan and an album of new material.

 In the early 2000s, Takahashi became a member of the duo Sketch Show, with Haruomi Hosono.
 Sketch Show released two albums, one of which, Loophole, was released in the UK.
 Both Takahashi and Hosono reunited with Sakamoto as HASYMO – a combination of Human Audio Sponge and Yellow Magic Orchestra.
 This collaboration produced a single, "Rescue", in 2007.
 Takahashi released the solo album Life Anew on July 17, 2013, as well as anniversary and live albums.
 His later work included Saravah, Saravah!
 (2018), a remastered reboot of his solo debut album which, along with re-recorded vocals, featured appearances by Sakamoto, Hosono and other musicians.